 While listening to the radio, Rob hears a novelty pop song called "Bupkis" that sounds terribly familiar - he co-wrote it with a colleague named Buzzy Potter back when the two were in the army.
 Buzzy has failed to give Rob any writing credit for the song because, two months earlier, he swung by Rob's office ostensibly wanting to revive their songwriting partnership.
 When Buzzy asked about peddling their old songs, Rob verbally gave him outright ownership of them.
 Buddy and Sally believe Buzzy probably had a recording deal already lined up at the time and, as such, should be sued.
 At least Rob should consult a lawyer about it, but when Rob's personal attempt to be gracious with Buzzy results in a contemptible response, Rob decides he needs to get some sort of emotional satisfaction out of the situation instead, perhaps in the form of beating up Buzzy.
 In the process, Rob learns a little more about the true history of "Bupkis."
 Written by

 Did You Know?

-When Rob Petrie, acted by 'Dick van Dyke (I)' went to call the telephone to call the radio station about the song "Bupkis," he dials the phone number first, and then realizes that he should have looked up the number in the phone directory that was present in the scene just for that purpose.
-So, with the phone to his ear *after* dialing the number, he flips through the phone book, finds a number, and says "Right!" as if he knew the number, but was just confirming it.
-Dick van Dyke (as Rob) smiles as he starts the phone conversation with the radio station, knowing that he blew the scene.
-Evidently, the director thought that no one would notice, so they used that take anyway.
+When Rob calls the radio station about the song "Bupkis," he dials the phone number then realizes he should have first looked up the number in the phone directory (present in the scene for that purpose); so, with the phone to his ear *after* dialing the number, he flips through the phone book, finds a number, then says "Right!" as if he knew the number but was just confirming it.
+'Dick van Dyke (I)' (as Rob) smiles as he starts his conversation with the radio station, knowing that he blew the scene.
+They used the take anyway.
 See more

-Performed by Dick and Dee Dee See more
+Performed by Robert Ball See more